Wondermom » Recipes » Dinner » Grilled Pork Chops with Rhubarb Orange Sauce

 First, you’ll just season the pork chops with some salt and pepper.
 Then, set them aside.

-raw pork chops seasoned with salt and pepper on a white cutting board
+Four raw pork chops seasoned with salt and pepper are arranged on a white cutting board.

-cut up rhubarb, juice from an orange, some orange zest, rosemary, sugar, and just a little bit of vinegar in a pot on a stove
+Cut up rhubarb, juice from an orange, some orange zest, rosemary, sugar, and just a little bit of vinegar in a pot.

 Bring the ingredients to a boil and then reduce it to a simmer.
-Let it simmer until the rhubarb starts to break down.
-It should look like a thick, chunky ketchup (don’t worry, it won’t taste that way!).
+Let it simmer until the rhubarb starts to break down, about 10-15 minutes.

 When your grill is ready, place the pork chops on the grates.